mjstrobl/WEXEA/README.md

 server.py starts a server and opens a website that can be used to visualize an article with Wikipedia links (blue), WEXEA links (red) and unknown entities (green).

+## Hardware requirements

+32GB of RAM are required (it may work with 16, but not tested) and it should take around 48 hours to finish with a full Wikipedia dump.

 ## Citation (bibtex)

 @InProceedings{strobl-trabelsi-zaiane:2020:LREC,